darktable/Unity-Plane-Mesh-Splitter/README.md

 A simple script which lets you split any mesh into smaller submeshes.
 At first it was designed to work with imported Tiled2Unity terrains, but I rewrote it to work with everything you can throw at it.

+# What is the purpose of this tool?

+Say you have a gigantic terrain in a single mesh.
+Unity is going to process the entire mesh when rendering it (even though only a small section in front of the camera is visible).
+This tool lets your split this large mesh into smaller submeshes which should greatly improve the performance thanks to the built-in Unity frustum culling (only visible meshes will be rendered).

 # Features

 - Simple and fairly fast.